"If I Want to Choose Adoption, Can I Be Forced to Keep My Baby?"

 This decision is no one else’s but your own, and you should never be pressured into an unplanned pregnancy choice that you are not comfortable with.
 Even if you are a minor, your parents cannot make this decision for you.
 Still, if you are concerned about a lack of support should you choose adoption, know that our specialists are here to provide emotional and case management services, as well as financial support to assist you throughout your pregnancy.

 Remember this: Adoption is always an option for you, even if you have unsupportive parents or other family members.
-At American Adoptions, we are here to help.
+American Adoptions is here to help.
 Please call 1-800-ADOPTION for more information.